rustyio/super-imap/README.md

 # SuperIMAP

 SuperIMAP is an inbound mail processor.
-It triggers a webhook event when new email arrives in an IMAP inbox.
-SuperIMAP is useful for applications that need to react to email on behalf of their users.
+It triggers a webhook event when new email arrives in an IMAP inbox, typically within seconds.
+SuperIMAP is useful for applications that need to react to email in real-time on behalf of their users.

-[FiveStreet.com](http://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7,000% in weekly email volume over the past year.
+[FiveStreet.com](https://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7,000% in weekly email volume over the past year.
 As of January 2015, we run a SuperIMAP installation with thousands of users processing over 1M emails per week.